Generic Name: idelalisib (eye DEL a LIS ib)

 What is idelalisib?

 Idelalisib was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis.
-Patients in clinical studies responded to idelalisib.
-However, it has not been shown that idelalisib can improve symptoms or lengthen survival time.
+In clinical studies, some people responded to idelalisib, but further studies are needed.

 Idelalisib may also be used for purposes not listed in this medication guide.